Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 - Get spoilt due to continued use for a long time.

 - Wrong connections.

-- Power fail to cause the dryer’s element to blow off
+- Power fails to cause the dryer’s element to blow off.

 - Being clogged by scam or scale from clothes moisture.